 You will be asked to rank the Residence Halls in order of your preference.
 Our staff carefully reviews each request you make and then selects the hall that best fits your needs.
 Space in Residence Halls often fills up quickly and we may need to look at your next request.
-Don’t forget that the next academic year you are welcome to choose the hall or even the room you would like to live in during the following year.
+Don’t forget that next academic year you are welcome to choose the hall you would like to live in.

 How do I get a roommate, and when will I learn his name?

-An information card will be mailed to you once your application has been processed and you have been placed with your roommate.
-Due to the increased number of students returning to the residence halls and the anticipated size of the freshman class, roommate requests and roommate changes postmarked after June 15 are not likely to be honored.
-We apologize for any inconvenience our space limitations this may cause you.
+Information will be emailed to you once your application has been processed and you have been placed with your roommate.
+Because of the increased number of students returning to the residence halls and the anticipated size of the freshman class, roommate requests and roommate changes postmarked after June 15 are not likely to be honored.

 What if I don’t like my roommate?